 send model results/report to an email address once the model has finished running 24 .

 It is also possible to integrate all of the steps of health economic evaluation into one program.
 After selecting a subgroup of studies to use as inputs for a network meta-analysis, and economic model assumptions, the user would be required to simply click a ’run’ button.
 They would then be presented with results of the network meta-analysis, economic model and value of information analysis in one simple user-interface.
 The app user would then also be able to download a report (or have it sent to an email address) with the model results and appropriate visualisations updated to reflect their assumptions.
-We believe this is the future of health economics.

 Discussion